 The Province of Manitoba through the Assessment Branch of the Department of Intergovernmental Affairs is responsible for property assessment in Manitoba.
 Assessment is the estimation of the property’s probable market value on the reference date.
-Property assessments for the years 2020 & 2021 are based upon the April 1, 2018 reference date which means "what the value of the property would have been on April 1, 2018”.
+Property assessments for the year 2022 are based upon the April 1, 2020 reference date which means "what the value of the property would have been on April 1, 2020”.
 Property is now reassessed every two years.
+Given the impact of the Covid-19 pandemic the Province temporarily extended the current reassessment cycle by one year.
 The RM of Headingley uses the property assessment to calculate Education and Municipal Taxes.

 The physical inspection of properties in Manitoba is an ongoing process.
 Property inspections are carried out when permits are issued for construction, demolition, or significant building alterations.
 Inspection of your property can also be done upon request.